 What is RAM?

 RAM is the abbreviation of Random Access Memory.
 As the name interpret, the usage or access to the memory is random since the microprocessor reads the memory and write to it very rapidly.
 Consider a computer which needs to add two numbers that a user inputs.
 When the user inputs the two numbers, the computer stores those numbers in the RAM.
 After that, it stores back the result in the RAM for the user to read.
 This is how the computer or the microprocessor reads and writes data in the RAM.
-Likewise, when a program is being executed, the computer stores the required data from hard disk drive in the RAM for fast access.
+Likewise, while executing a program, the computer stores the required data from hard disk drive in the RAM for fast access.

 There are several types of RAMs used in a computer; the main types are Static RAM (SRAM) and Dynamic RAM (DRAM).
 SRAM is much faster on access and cost of production is higher than DRAMs.
 Therefore, SRAM is used as a cache memory of the microprocessor chip.
 DRAM, on the other hand, is a bit slower and comparatively less expensive.
 DRAMs are used externally to the microprocessor on the motherboard.
-Sometimes, the computer makes a separate partition on the hard disk as a RAM when the physical RAM is overused.
+Sometimes, the computer makes a separate partition on the hard disk as a RAM to make up for the overused physical RAM.
 This process makes the computer slower in operation since this requires writing and reading data in a file called page file on the hard disk.
 This type of RAM is called virtual RAM.

 What is ROM?

-The term Read-Only Memory is abbreviated as ROM.
+ROM is the acronym for Read-Only Memory.
 Unlike RAM, ROM is a non-volatile memory; although the power is removed from the ROM chip, the stored data still remains in their registers.
-Data in ROMs are usually stored when they are manufactured.
-For computers, ROM is useful to store programs which are not altered; for example, BIOS, which is executed at the starting (boot).
-Older versions of compact disks are also known as ROMs (CD-ROM).
+ROMs, usually, have data pre-stored when they are manufactured.
+For computers, ROM is useful to store un-altered programs; for example, BIOS, which is executed at the starting (boot).

 RAM vs ROM